-These easy cranberry goat cheese tarts are filled with creamy goat cheese, cranberry sauce, and spiced nuts.
-Quick to make and a perfect appetizer for Thanksgiving or Christmas.
+These easy tarts are filled with creamy goat cheese, cranberry sauce, and spiced nuts.
+They are quick to make and a perfect appetizer for Thanksgiving or Christmas.

-Next you will need to make your tart shells.
+Next we will make the tart shells.
 Place a large piece of parchment paper on the counter, then open the tube of crescent rolls and unroll them onto the parchment.

 Pinch together any seams that have separated, then place a second piece of parchment on top of the crescent rolls.